 New to the top 100 are Bella, Darcy, Emelia, Lois, Scarlett and Willow (for girls) and Alex, Blake, Calvin, George, Olly, Sebastian, Shay and Zac (for boys).

 Among the names moving downward are Abigail, Chloe, Jasmine and Phoebe (for girls) and Aiden, Jayden and Mohammed for boys.
 (Aiden is down 16 places to #36; Jayden down 10 places to #40.)

-“I do not think it means what you think it means.”
-This is a line from The Princess Bride, spoken by a character named Inigo Montoya.
+Remember that Inigo Montoya line from The Princess Bride, “I do not think it means what you think it means”?
 I think of it whenever I come across a bad baby name definition.
 And I’ve been thinking of it a lot lately.

 Why?
 Because I’ve visited BabyNames.com a few times since my LOL post, and their database is riddled with errors.
 While I was there, I saw name definitions that were inaccurate, outdated, theoretical (but presented as fact), embellished, fabricated, and just poorly written.
 Here are some examples: